Planning your workload

 You should familiarise yourself with the primary submission methods for coursework and online examinations of each department that you are taking a module with.
 Each assessment must be submitted by the deadline published in order to gain a mark.
 If you are concerned that you cannot complete an assessment by the deadline you should contact your department before the deadline or consider making a late submission claim.

-The policy states that all assessments submitted after the deadline will receive a mark of zero, unless there are extenuating circumstances.
+The policy states that all assessments submitted after the deadline will receive a mark of zero, unless there are valid circumstances resulting in your late submission.